T

 • Learn a few basic Spanish phrases; while English is spoken in tourist areas, locals appreciate the effort.

-• Be mindful of your belongings, especially in crowded markets and public transport.
+• Be aware of your surroundings, especially in crowded markets and on public transport, to avoid petty theft.

-• Try 'completo italiano' (a Chilean hot dog) for a unique local snack.
+• Try 'completo', a Chilean hot dog, for a unique local snack.

 Packing highlights